otocolobusmanul3816/herpetology_morphology_module/README.md

 # Herpetology: Digital Morphology Laboratory

-## Digital Morphology: Week 1
-### Table of Contents
-1. Instructions for creating an instance on the MorphoCloud
-2. The repository housing our snake skull

-To complete this project we will be using a software called 3D Slicer and utilizing the package SlicerMorph.
+To complete this project we will be using a software called 3D Slicer and utilizing the package MorphoDepot.
 <p align="center">
   <img src="https://raw.githubusercontent.com/SlicerMorph/SlicerMorph.github.io/refs/heads/master/husky_wide.png" width="400">
 </p>

 Learn more about [3DSlicer](https://slicermorph.github.io/) and [SlicerMorph](https://www.slicer.org/) on their website.

+## Table of Contents
+1. Creating an instance on the MorphoCloud (to be completed *before* lab)
+2. Setting up MorphoDepot
+3. Using MorphoDepot for segmenting the skull of *N. rhombifer*

+# Digital Morphology: Week 1

 ## MorphoCloud Set-up Instructions